tvn9/fngo/notes/fpnotes.md

 }
 ```

-Filter function in generic form
+Filter function in generic form which allows user functions to pass in any data type.

 ```Go
 func Filter[A any](input []A, p Predicate[A]) []A {